John Deighton: Legacy

-He is interred at the Fraser Cemetery in New Westminster, British Columbia.
+Deighton is interred at the Fraser Cemetery in New Westminster, British Columbia.
 A headstone was installed in 1972, reading "Here lies John 'Gassy Jack' Deighton, 1830 - 1875, Sailor, Prospector, Steamboatman, Pioneer, Hotelman at New Westminster & Granville: 'I have done well since I came here.'"
 The location of the monument is 49°13.322′N 122°53.815′W (WGS84).

 Deighton was known as Gassy Jack because of his talkative nature and his penchant for storytelling.
-Locals called area around his bar "Gastown" though its proper name at the time was Granville.
+Locals called the area around his bar "Gastown" though its proper name at the time was Granville.

 The Deighton House was later burned in the Great Vancouver Fire of June 1886.

 In honour of Jack Deighton, the Gassy Jack statue stood in Maple Tree Square in Gastown which was the former site of his saloon, until it was toppled and covered with paint by demonstrators on February 14, 2022, during the 31st annual Memorial March for Missing and Murdered Indigenous Women and Girls.